-- While traveling on the freeway, you realize your exit is fast approaching, and you must change lanes quickly to make it over in time.
-You fail to check your blind spot when changing lanes and are involved in an accident with the vehicle already traveling in the lane you were attempting to enter.
-In this case, you are liable, as you failed to check your blind spot before changing lanes.
+- While traveling on the freeway, a driver realizes their exit is fast approaching, and they must change lanes quickly to make it over in time.
+If the driver fails to check their blind spot when changing lanes and causes an accident with the vehicle already traveling in the lane they were attempting to enter, that driver is liable because they failed to ensure the lane was open before changing lanes.

 - You're driving in a rainstorm and notice in your mirror that a vehicle is approaching in the lane next to yours at a high rate of speed.
-Just as the vehicle pulls up alongside you, it hydroplanes on a puddle, causing the driver to lose control and his vehicle to sideswipe yours.
-In this situation, the other driver is liable for the accident, as he was driving too fast for the conditions.
+Just as the vehicle pulls up alongside you, it hydroplanes on a puddle, causing the driver to lose control, and his vehicle sideswipes yours.
+In this situation, the other driver is liable for the accident because he was driving too fast for the conditions.

 Single-vehicle accidents are those in which only one vehicle sustains damage, even if other vehicles are involved.
-In 2017, 40 percent of passenger vehicle deaths in traffic accidents occurred in single-vehicle crashes, as did 53 percent of occupant deaths in SUVs and 58 percent of occupant deaths in pickup trucks.
+In one recent year, 40 percent of passenger vehicle deaths from traffic accidents occurred in single-vehicle crashes, as did 53 percent of occupant deaths in SUVs and 58 percent of occupant deaths in pickup trucks.

 - You're driving down the road when someone suddenly pulls out in front of you.
 To avoid a collision, you veer to the side and crash into a utility pole instead.
-The other driver is liable for your accident, as he or she pulled out in front of you.
+The other driver is liable for your accident because they pulled out in front of you.

 - While driving on the freeway, the brakes suddenly go out in your car.
 To avoid having an accident with someone else, you swerve off the road and go into a ravine.
-If your brakes were defective, liability for your accident may rest with the vehicle manufacturer of the brakes.
-If you recently had work done on your vehicle, the liability could fall on the shop where you had the work done.
+If your brakes were defective, liability for your accident could rest with the brake manufacturer.
+Also, if you recently had work done on your vehicle, the liability could fall on the shop where you had the work done.

 As you can see, there are many ways that an individual or entity can be held liable during an accident.
-An experienced car accident attorney will help you to identify all potentially liable parties, which will provide you with the best chance to recover damages in accidents caused by the negligence of others.
-Proving negligence is key to a successful outcome to your personal injury claim.
+An experienced car accident attorney will help you identify all potentially liable parties, which will provide you with the best chance to recover damages in accidents caused by the negligence of others.
+Proving negligence is key to the successful outcome of your personal injury claim.